Ria E. Baker

 About Dr. Baker

-As a Licensed Professional Counselor and Approved Clinical Supervisor (LPC-S) with a Ph.D. in Counselor Education and Supervision from the University of Texas at San Antonio, Dr. Ria E. Baker has over 15 years of experience working in clinical, community, ministry, and international university settings with children, adolescents, adults, and families, addressing various mental health and social service needs.
-She has recently served as Director of Clinical Services for a non-profit agency that addresses the needs of individuals with life-long illnesses, in particular HIV/AIDs, and has been adjunct faculty at the University of Texas at San Antonio and Texas A & M San Antonio.
+As a Licensed Professional Counselor and Approved Clinical Supervisor (LPC-S) with a Ph.D. in Counselor Education and Supervision from the University of Texas at San Antonio, Dr. Ria E. Baker joined HGST in 2012 with over 15 years of experience working in clinical, community, ministry, and university settings with diverse populations, addressing various mental health and social service needs.
+She also served as adjunct faculty at the University of Texas at San Antonio and Texas A & M San Antonio.

 COU 674: Group Counseling and Psychotherapy